 … and my spirit tells my brain, “Calm down and rest.
 Be at peace; Father is here, and He is taking care of me.”

 … and my emotions still.
 My anxieties vanish away.
 Peace and rest fill my heart as I bow in the Presence and love of my Father.

 Those are the three reasons why Bible journaling (using color and art) makes your spirit roar to life.

-I hope you're ready to get started.
-Tomorrow, I'll talk about my favorite tools to use for Bible journaling.
-(Yes, I'll be posting a lot more than usual this week.)
-Stay tuned!
+I hope you’re ready to get started.
+If you are, here’s a list of my favorite tools to use for Bible journaling.
+Check it out!

 Have you ever done Bible journaling with color and art before?
 Or if not, would you like to try it?
 Please leave a comment below and tell me your thoughts!